LinkedIn Know-How Connects Technology Career Program Graduates with Industry Influencers & Role Models

 Technology Career Program graduate Jessie Roper, a ServiceNow Administrator at Graphic Packaging International, recently shared You guys taught me valuable skills, and now you’re teaching my younger brother.
 Really breaking the generational poverty line in our family.
 We grew up struggling, and our education and careers suffered for it.
 Now we’ve both got a golden opportunity.
 I thank you TechBridge, Inc., Marci McCarthy, Valarie Mackey, Andre Dickens, and the many fine caseworkers at Goodwill of North Georgia, as well as the many other speakers, instructors, and guests.
 I’ll be at my new career 8 months at the end of this year, and it’s all thanks to you.

 The learning doesn’t stop when the class is over.
 Marci and Marva’s homework for the students is to connect each of them on LinkedIn by using one of the tips given in the class — a personal note with the LinkedIn invitation on how they met them or what they learned from the class.
-This gives the students real world experience out of the gate, two amazing connections, and instant gratification — a tag in the class photo shared.
+This gives the students real-world experience out of the gate, two amazing connections, and instant gratification — a tag in the class photo shared.

 Adult students at LinkedIn class pose together.
 They comprise a group of mostly middle-aged men and women of various races.

-related information
+related posts